 - Language Arts

-- All About Spelling (Level 1) will be his primary means to work on phonics, spelling, and handwriting.
+- All About Spelling (Level 1) will be his primary means to work on phonics, spelling, and handwriting. **Update: While he LOVED the flash cards (phonemes and spelling rules), he absolutely hated the dictations.
+I switched to having him do copywork from our read-alouds.

 - For work on a random rotation of skills, I picked up a clearance workbook that covers phonics concepts, basic writing/grammar, and reading comprehension.
 Since he likes workbooks, it seemed like a perfect solution to round out his instruction.